← Back to blog

 Commercial invoice.
 The commercial invoice is the primary document for US customs clearance.
 US Customs and Border Protection (CBP) has specific requirements for what the invoice must contain — more prescriptive in some respects than EU requirements:

-There is no equivalent of the TCA supplier's declaration for US exports — the US has no free trade agreement with the UK.
-Origin is simply declared on the commercial invoice and used by CBP to assess any applicable duties.
+There is no equivalent of the TCA statement on origin for US exports — the US has no free trade agreement with the UK.
+The US-UK Economic Prosperity Deal agreed in May 2025 gives preferential treatment to specific sectors (cars, aerospace, steel and aluminium), but it is not an FTA, and most UK goods still pay the US baseline tariff described below.
+Origin is simply declared on the commercial invoice and used by CBP to assess the duties that apply.

 Packing list.
 Required alongside the commercial invoice.
 Must match the invoice item for item — quantities, weights, and descriptions should be consistent.
 See what a packing list must include for the full field list.